 The most basic form of sensorineural hearing loss treatment is salt restriction.
 Periodic use of vestibular suppressants is useful for treating dizziness.
 If medical therapy fails, surgical procedures can be considered.

 Untreated hearing loss can be a significant cause of psychological withdrawal from social activities, leading to a feeling of isolation, lack of self-confidence and depression.
 That is why early detection is very important.
 The earlier the issue is identified, the easier it is for the patient to adjust to a hearing aid and the sooner they can start enjoying the freedom of being able to hear well again.

 At HearingDirect, we have created our very own online hearing test so you can check your hearing for free in the comfort of your own home.
-If you believe you, a loved one, family member or friend could be suffering from hearing loss, then you test your hearing.
+If you believe you, a loved one, family member or friend could be suffering from an impairment, it is advisable to check.

-There are effective ways to manage sensorineural hearing loss and other forms of hearing impairment.
+There are effective ways to manage sensorineural hearing loss and other forms of impairments.

 Depending on the type of hearing loss that impacts you, we've got you covered.
 We supply a selection of items to help better your quality of life.